nasa/openmct/API.md

 Objects can contain other objects, and the Composition API allows you to fetch the composition of any given domain object, or implement custom methods for defining composition as necessary.

-### `MCT.view(region, factory)`
+### `MCT.view(region, definition)`
 Status: First Draft

 Register a view factory for a specific region.
 View factories receive an instance of a domain object and return a `View` for that object, or return undefined if they do not know how to generate a view for that object.

+* `ViewDefinition`: an object with the following properties:
-* `ViewFactory`: a function that receives an instance of a domain object, and returns a `View` object if it is capable of viewing that object.
-It should return a falsy value if it is not capable of generating a view for the given object.
+    * `canView(domainObject)`: should return truthy if the view is valid for a given domain object, falsy if it is not capable of generating a view for that object.
+    * `view(domainObject)`: should instantate and return a `View` for the given object.
+    * `metadata()`: a function that returns metadata about this view.
+Optional.
-* `View`: a view is an `object` containing a number of lifecycle methods:
+* `View`: an object containing a number of lifecycle methods:
     * `view.show(container)`:  instantiate a view (a set of dom elements) and attach it to the container.
     * `view.destroy(container)`:  remove any listeners and expect your dom elements to be destroyed.

+For a basic introduction to views & types, check out these tutorials:

+* [custom-view](custom-view.html) -- Implementing a custom view with vanilla javascript.
+* [custom-view-react](custom-view-react.html) -- Implementing a custom view with React.

 ### `MCT.conductor`
 Status: First Draft